 Supervises (classification title; FTE; # in position; note if providing work direction only)

 This position will support all liberal art and general education faculty.
 This position will work collaboratively with the dean of liberal arts and general education to assist programs in assessment, quality initiatives, faculty and program development, college wide strategic enrollment growth and student success.
-The positon will focus primarily on administrative processes to improve efficiencies and allow faculty to focus efforts towards the classroom and improved student learning.
+The position will focus primarily on administrative processes to improve efficiencies and allow faculty to focus efforts towards the classroom and improved student learning.

 Internal and External Clientele and Purpose of Contact (the most significant job related contacts)